themeteorchef/getting-started-with-react-old/getting-started-with-react.md

 First, the easiest thing to point out is that instead of `class`, we're using `className`.
 Why?
 This is a React thing.
 As one of the React core-team members [pointed out here](https://www.quora.com/Why-do-I-have-to-use-className-instead-of-class-in-ReactJs-components-done-in-JSX/answer/Ben-Alpert) it's done as an aid to how they process code behind the scenes as well as padding for the future.
 The thing to keep in mind is that if we _do not_ change this, React will throw an error in our console and our classes will not be applied correctly.
 Okay.
 Not too big a deal.

 Next, look at our `<label>` tags and their `for` attribute.
 This needs to be changed to `htmlFor`.
 Again, the same logic applies here.
-While we'll only see a handful during our refactor, you can find [a full list of the attributes that React supports](https://facebook.github.io/react/docs/tags-and-attributes.html) in our JSX code here.
-Okay we got those in place...anything else?
+While we'll only see a few during our refactor, you can find [a full list of the attributes that React supports here](https://facebook.github.io/react/docs/tags-and-attributes.html).
+Okay we have those in place...anything else?

 On our `<input>` tags, notice that we've added the trailing `/`.
 In our templates this wasn't required (we don't need these in HTML5), but in React _they are_ required.
 The purpose here is error avoidance.
 Without these, React still considers the `<input>` tag open and fails to parse our code correctly.
 [Zuckerberg](https://youtu.be/xtdY6oH4rSU?t=8s)!

 Okay okay.
 Two more things.
 First, notice that all of our `{{pathFor}}` helpers have been replaced by regular routes.
 What gives?
 Well, obviously we don't have access to our template helpers so we need to come up with a solution.
-Here, we know that the paths we're calling to—`/recover-password` and `/signup`—don't have any dynamic data like paramters, so we can just past the regular path.
+Here, we know that the paths we're calling to—`/recover-password` and `/signup`—don't have any dynamic data like parameters, so we can just past the regular path.

-Don't worry, later on, we'll refactor our template helpers used for things like `pathFor` to be React-friendly.
+Don't worry, later on we'll refactor our template helpers used for things like `pathFor` to be React-friendly.
 For now, though, we can leave these as plain relative URLs and they'll work fine.
 After we cover the helper refactor, you're welcome to come back and replace them.
 Whatever floats your boat!

 Okay, we've saved the biggest heart attack for last: events.
 Notice that on our `<form>` element, we've added a new attribute `onSubmit` and have pointed it to `{this.handleSubmit}`.
 What is that?
 This is how React handles events.
 Instead of defining an event handler using `Template.login.events()` like we do with Blaze, here, we specify a function to call when our form's `onSubmit` event happens.
 Here, we're trying to call to `this.handleSubmit`.
 Where is that?
 Let's update our component code quick.